Skip to content

 An 80,000 BTU furnace typically heats a home between 1,600 and 2,400 square feet, depending on several critical factors including insulation quality, ceiling height, window efficiency, and climate zone.
 In Oklahoma’s moderate climate—where winter temperatures average between 25°F and 40°F—this furnace size generally serves homes in the 2,000 to 2,200 square foot range most effectively.
 However, proper sizing requires more than just square footage calculations; it demands a thorough assessment of your home’s specific heat loss characteristics.

-Key Factors Affecting BTU Requirements in Oklahoma Homes
+What Factors Affect BTU Requirements in Oklahoma Homes?

 The standard industry calculation uses 40-45 BTUs per square foot for moderate climates like Oklahoma’s.
 At this rate, an 80,000 BTU furnace with 95% efficiency (delivering approximately 76,000 BTUs of actual heating) would adequately heat around 1,700-1,900 square feet.
 However, several variables significantly impact this baseline: